phatak-dev/blog/_posts/2014-12-03-sizeof-operator-java-scala.md

 ## Using

-The following code how you can estimate size of the object.
+The following code shows the api usage.

 {% highlight java %}
 SizeEstimator.estimate('a');